gleesonm1/PetThermoTools/docs/installation.rst

 Installation
 ============

-There are three steps to installing pyMELTScalc locally on your machine.
+There are three steps to installing PetThermoTools locally on your machine.

 Step 1 - Install Python
 ======================